Windows81/Roblox-Freedom-Distribution/README.md

 Resolves to [function](#functions) type `(int, str) -> dict[str, int]`.

-Key is the group id.
-Value is the rank.
+Key is the group iden number written as a string; value is the rank value from 0 to 255.

 ```toml
 retrieve_groups_call_mode = "lua"